firesidefiction/firesidefiction.github.io/about.md

 This is ***not*** saying stories cannot touch on, address, or talk about these issues.
 But we don’t want these acts illustrated in detail in Fireside.

-But if we think it crosses the line, we’ll blacklist you.
+But if we think it crosses the line, we’ll make a note of it and we'll never accept work from you in the future.
 There are no appeals.

 And seriously, don’t email us to argue why *your* terrible subject matter deserves to be considered.
 You can publish your story somewhere else.
 Maybe in a flaming dumpster.